 A German traditional Sunday morning began with breakfast—and the first slices of mother’s cake were served.
 Soon, we would have to get ready for church or Sunday school.
 My mother would give us a choice between the two.
 (My brothers and I usually picked Sunday school because we could do arts & crafts.
 On nice days, we even played outside.)

 [A picture of two of my brothers and I at Sunday School.]

 Afterwards, we would come home and the table was already set and lunch was prepared.
 Out of respect, and because he was the main breadwinner, my father was served first.
 After lunch, we would help my mother hand-wash the dishes.
 My father would take a little nap on the chaise lounge that sat in the kitchen.
 Later, we either go for a walk or entertain visiting relatives.
 I wouldn’t want to miss those times because, in addition to the coffee that was served, there was mother’s pastry.
 So good.

 These German traditional Sunday experiences are truly memorable.
 It was a time when children could feel safe but also independent.
 The whole village would come together—sharing in responsibilities and looking out for one another.
 It was a community in every sense of the word.
 Even as children, we understood our part in helping out around the house and in the neighborhood.

-Today, as a grandmother of four, I do my best to uphold the traditions and support the values that keep us all connected.
+Today, as a grandmother of five, I do my best to uphold the traditions and support the values that keep us all connected.
 It starts with the meal.
 So, without further ado, let’s eat!